intel/llvm/sycl/doc/syclcompat/README.md

 ### Hardware Requirements

-Some of the functionality provided by SYCLcompat relies on Unified Shared Memory (`aspect::usm_device_allocations`), though most of the USM-like memory APIs (malloc*, memcpy*, memset*) support hardware with only buffer/accessor support.
+Some of the functionalities provided by SYCLcompat rely on Unified Shared Memory (`aspect::usm_device_allocations`), though most of the USM-like memory APIs (malloc*, memcpy*, memset*) support hardware with only buffer/accessor support.
 See section [Buffer Support](#buffer-support) below.

 ## Usage